JAlcocerT/JAlcocerT/content/blog/ai-chat-with-db.md

 sudo docker exec -it mysql-db /bin/bash rootpassword

+### This is how you setup the DATABASE PASSWORD: its required for the URI

 #sudo mysql -u root
 #USE mysql;
 #ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'your_password';